microsoft/fluentui-react-native/packages/experimental/Checkbox/SPEC.md

   circular?: boolean;

   /**
+   * A RefObject to access the IFocusable interface.
+Use this to access the public methods and properties of the component.
+   */
+  componentRef?: React.RefObject<IFocusable>;

+  /**
    * Default checked state.
 Mutually exclusive to ‘checked’.
 Use this if you want an uncontrolled component, and
    * want the Checkbox instance to maintain its own state.
    */
   defaultChecked?: boolean;

+  /**
+   * Disabled state of the checkbox.
+   */
+  disabled?: boolean;

   /**
    * Allows you to set the checkbox to be at the before (start) or after (end) the label